ppprevost/angular2-nodejs-social-website/README.md

 Your application is listening to localhost:4200
 ### Production mode and Heroku

-if you want push to Heroku : Add
-Put your environment var.
+if you want push to Heroku : Add your environment var.
+Then :
 ```
 "postinstall": "ng build -aot -prod",
 ```